telerik/maui-docs/controls/docklayout/docking.md

 slug: docklayout-docking
 ---

-# .NET MAUI Docking Functionality for DocjkLayout control
+# .NET MAUI Docking Functionality for DockLayout control

 The DockLayout provides options for setting the position of child elements to different areas of the layout and aligning multiple elements to one side.